How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Customize Your Scrub

-Finally, you’ll be able to customize your scrub however you like!
-All emulsifying sugar scrub recipes involve the same base components like sugar, waxes, and butters.
-Then, you can add your personal touch with essential oils and fragrances.
+Finally, you’ll be able to customize your scrub to your liking!
+All emulsifying sugar scrub recipes share the same basic components, including sugar, waxes, and butters.

-For example, you can add tea tree oil for body blemishes or lavender to soothe your senses.
-You can even add a vanilla fragrance if you want an aromatic atmosphere.
+You can even add a vanilla fragrance to create an aromatic atmosphere.
 Emulsifying sugar scrubs allow endless customization possibilities.

 Why Are Emulsifying Sugar Scrubs So Great?

 Why are more people opting to use an emulsifying sugar scrub?
 Emulsifying sugar scrubs can be an all-in-one product.
-For example, you can cleanse the skin, exfoliate, and moisture with one product.
-This can shorten your shower routine.

 Ingredients You Need For An Emulsifying Sugar Scrub